nf-core/hicar/docs/usage.md

 Chromatin loops (or significant interactions), represent two inter/intra chromosome regions that interact at a high frequency with one another (high reads density in sequence data).
 Different from HiC, HiCAR data are biased with one ends or both ends in the open chromatin.
 The [`MAPS`](https://github.com/ijuric/MAPS) are designed to remove the this kind of biases introduced by the ChIP or Tn5-transposition procedure.
 However, many tools are hesitated to introduce this kind of model-based analysis for interaction analysis since high frequency interactions must happened within the highly opened chromatin regions.
 Here `nf-core/hicar` provide multiple choices for interactions calling.
 Available tools are 'MAPS', ['HiC-DC+'](https://doi.org/10.1038/s41467-021-23749-x) and ['peakachu'](https://doi.org/10.1038/s41467-020-17239-9).

 In downstream, differential analysis available for called interactions.
 Available tools are Bioconductor packages such as `edgeR`, and `diffhic`, and [`HiCExplorer`](https://hicexplorer.readthedocs.io/en/latest/).
 We borrowed capture Hi-C analysis pipeline from HiCExplorer to do the differential analysis.
-Different from `edgeR` and `diffhic` pipeline, HiCExplorer pipeline does not requre the replicates.
+Different from `edgeR` and `diffhic` pipeline, HiCExplorer pipeline does not require the replicates.
 A simple differential analysis by set operation are also available.

+For annotation, we will use Bioconductor package [`ChIPpeakAnno`](https://bioconductor.org/packages/ChIPpeakAnno/).
+Please note that, the involved genes are not only distance based annotation.
+The most of the interaction calling tools are bin-based caller, and the bin size are kilo-base or even more, which make the annotation difficult.
+For HiCAR data, the R2 reads are Tn5 insertion site of the open chromatin.
+And the most of the R2 reads will be a anchor of annotion for the gene promoters.
+We will annotate the interactions by the annotation of called ATAC (R2) peaks located within the interaction regions.

+### Call high resolution interactions

+The high resolution interaction caller are also available for confident transcription factor enrichment analysis.
+However, please note that the high resolution interaction caller are not bin-based but peak based analysis, which ask high computational resources.

 ### Aggregate peak analysis